 The oldest evidence of Swastika comes from a bird-shaped object, discovered in Mezine, Ukraine.
 It dates to more-less the same period as these burials (10.000 BC).

 Interestingly, long before this artifact was discovered, in Slavic mythology there was a deity Mater Sva.
-She is the wife of god Svarog, whose symbol is a Kolovrat – two intertwined swastikas.
+She was a wife of god Svarog, whose symbol was a Kolovrat – two intertwined swastikas.
 Moreover, Mater Sva was usually portrayed as a bird.
 A bird with a swastika?

 In Sanskrit, Veda means “knowledge”.
-In many Slavic languages, like Czech, Slovak and Polish this word has the exact same meaning.
-A Slavic word for God is “Bog”, while a rich person is “bogat” and the same parallel exists in Sanskrit in a word “Bhaga” which means “Lord” as well as “wealth, prosperity”.
-The list of such cognates is way too long to mention it here.
-It is strikingly noticeable especially when it comes to religious concepts.
-Here are some of the most interesting:
+In Slavic languages, like Czech, Slovak and Polish this word has the exact same meaning.
+A Slavic word for God is “Bog”, while a rich person is “bogat” and the same parallel exists in Sanskrit where “Bhaga” means “Lord” as well as “wealth, prosperity”.
+The list of such cognates is way too long to be mentioned here.
+However, the similarities are strikingly noticeable when it comes to religious concepts.
+Here are some of the most interesting examples:

 The law of Karma

 The wheel of Karma is also known as Dharmachakra.
 It looks like a ship’s helm.
 Interestingly, in the Serbian language the word for the helm, the rudder is “kormilo”.
-Also, The Sanskrit noun “dharma” is a derivation from the root dhṛ, which has a meaning of “to hold, maintain, keep”.
+At the same time, the Sanskrit noun “dharma” is a derivation from the root dhṛ, meaning “to hold, maintain, keep”.
 In Serbian dr-žati means “to hold, maintain, keep” – root is the same.

 Holy mountain – Sveta gora – Sveta-giri